How Much Should You Put Down on a House? | 2025

 Bottom line: How much down payment for a house do you need?

-Discovering how much down payment for a house you require can be a revelation for many first-time home buyers.
+Discovering how much down payment for a house you require can be a revelation for many home buyers.
 It’s often surprising to learn that you can afford a home with the savings you currently have.

 Furthermore, if your funds are insufficient for the down payment and closing costs, down payment assistance programs may be available to you.
 Therefore, it’s important not to delay your home buying plans simply because you haven’t saved up a 20% down payment.